Grow

 Source: Forbes

-The relationship between social sentiment and the stock market encourages investors to use sentiment analysis and AI algorithms when considering investing decisions.
-By using them, sentiment analysis allows investors to discover the public viewpoint of particular brands and get hints on stock trends and movements.
+The relationship between social sentiment and the stock market encourages investors to make use of sentiment analysis and AI algorithms when considering investing decisions.
+By using them investors can discover the public viewpoint of particular brands and get hints on stock trends and movements.

 Sentiment analysis is being applied to countless numbers of business cases where it has proven to be useful.
 Still, sentiment analysis models pose quite a challenge for researchers.
 The range of vocabulary we use is evolving constantly.
-New words appear every day, and existing ones get new meanings.
+New words appear every day and existing ones get new meanings.
+Researchers have to constantly train sentiment analysis tools to deliver more accurate results by detecting sarcasm or word ambiguity.
+Only by constantly perfecting sentiment analysis will it make a difference in helping brands deliver better products and successful customer experiences.